Seir Kieran GAA: County Champions a second time – Seir Kieran in 1995

 With only one week to get set, the Senior Hurling Final against St Rynagh's (22 October 1995 at St Brendan's Park) looked like an even trickier proposition.
 In the event, two wholly committed sides played out an exciting 1-13 to 1-13 draw, in front of a record attendance of over six thousand.
-St Rynagh's were very slight favorites going into the replay, on the basis that the Shannonsiders had always taken their second chances before.
+St Rynagh's were very slight favourites going into the replay, on the basis that the Shannonsiders had always taken their second chances before.
 Instead, Seir Kieran prevailed by 0-10 to 0-9.
 The line-out for the replay (Saturday 28 October) was Liam Coughlan (goalie), Paddy Mulrooney, Kevin Kinahan, Paddy Connors, Damien Murphy, Ger Connors, Paul Scully, Noel Bergin, Joe Dooley (captain), Johnny Dooley, Mick Coughlan, James Coakley, Billy Dooley, Eugene Coughlan, and Mick Mulrooney.
 The three subs called upon on the day were Jimmy Connor, Finbarr O'Neill and Kieran Dooley.
 As the new Offaly champions, Seir Kieran had a Leinster Club Championship fixture in Carlow the very next day, where they beat Naomh Eoin by 3-10 to 0-7.
 Six days after that (Saturday 11 November), in Dr. Cullen Park, Kilkenny champions Glenmore brought Seir Kieran's campaign to a full stop (1-14 to 0-12).
 Back in Kinnitty on 26 November 1995, victory in the long-delayed 1994 Senior Hurling League Final(Seir Kieran 2-15, Drumcullen 2-6) restored morale, as did the 1995 All Star Awards won by Kevin Kinahan, Johnny Dooley and Billy Dooley.
 However, winning out the Offaly SHC was the one that mattered, and was Seir Kieran's most important win since 1988.
 Eugene Coughlan summed it up: